 Significance and Use

-1.1 This test method covers a steady-state technique for the determination of the resistance to thermal transmission (thermal resistance) of materials of thicknesses less than 25 mm.
-For homogeneous opaque solid specimens of a representative thickness, thermal conductivity can be determined (see Note 1).
-This test method is useful for specimens having a thermal resistance in the range from 10 to 400 × 10-4 m2·K·W-1, which can be obtained from materials of thermal conductivity in the approximate range from 0.1 to 30 W·m-1·K-1 over the approximate temperature range from 150 to 600 K. It can be used outside these ranges with reduced accuracy for thicker specimens and for thermal conductivity values up to 60 W·m-1·K-1.
+1.1 This test method describes a steady-state technique for the determination of the resistance to thermal transmission (thermal resistance) of materials having a thickness of less than 25 mm.
+Thermal conductivity may be determined for homogeneous opaque solid specimens (see ).
+This test method is particularly useful for homogeneous, multilayer, and composite specimens having a thermal resistance in the range from 10 (cm)2·K·W-1 to 400 (cm)2·K·W-1, which may be obtained from materials with an approximate thermal conductivity range 0.1 W·m-1·K-1 to 30 W·m-1·K-1 over the approximate temperature range from 150 K to 600 K. It can be used outside these ranges with reduced accuracy for thicker specimens and for thermal conductivity values up to 60 W·m-1·K-1.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 C518 Test Method for Steady-State Thermal Transmission Properties by Means of the Heat Flow Meter Apparatus

 |Link to Active (This link will always route to the current Active version of the standard.)|